 Step #2: Set up a series of hopscotch courses on the sidewalks outside or use tape to set them up inside the classroom.
-On each number, place a task card, question up (answer down).
+You could also use these hopscotch rugs in the classroom.
+On each number, place 4 task cards, (If the answers are on the card, make sure the card is lying question up answer down).

 - Don’t allow students to hop on the spaces without task cards.
 Instead, they will work as a team to figure out the best way to throw their rocks so as not to cause problems with being able to reach the task cards.
 This will turn this individual game into a collaborative problem-solving event.